DaltonCole/evolutionary_algorithms/README.md

 The above process is done for each run.
 Currently runs are done in parallel.

+**Note**: Due to error handling, you may have to kill all python3 processes to truely kill the program if using ctrl-c

 ## How to run
 ```
 ./run.sh <config.json> <problem file>